-Gtplot opens a window on your workstation screen, reads input data from a ".gtp" file, and renders the data as a two-dimensional plot.
+Gtplot opens a window on your screen, reads input data from a ".gtp" file, and renders the data as a two-dimensional plot.
 The window has three parts: a graphics area, a menubar with pulldown menus, and a frame showing the name of the input dataset and its activity model.

-The initial plot shows how the mass of the various minerals in the React calculation varied with reaction progress ξ .
+The initial plot shows how bulk fluid composition in the React calculation, expressed in terms of thermodynamic components, varies with reaction progress $\xi$ .
 The program, however, can make different kinds of plots that show the following types of variables:

-- Mass and volume of minerals in the modeled system - Concentration, activity, and activity coefficients of dissolved species - Elemental composition of the fluid, minerals, sorbate, and the bulk system - Composition of the fluid, minerals, sorbate, and the bulk system, expressed in terms of thermodynamic components - Gas fugacity and partial pressure - Saturation indices Q/K with respect to various minerals - Bulk stable isotopic composition of the fluid, minerals, sorbate, and the entire system, as well as the composition of individual species, gases, and minerals - Fraction of various components sorbed onto mineral surfaces - Variables such as temperature, pH, and reacted mass
+- Mass and volume of minerals and end members in the modeled system - Concentration, activity, and activity coefficients of dissolved species - Elemental composition of the fluid, minerals, sorbate, and the bulk system - Composition of the fluid, minerals, sorbate, and the bulk system, expressed in terms of thermodynamic components - Gas fugacity and partial pressure - Saturation indices Q/K with respect to various minerals and solid solutions - Bulk stable isotopic composition of the fluid, minerals, sorbate, and the entire system, as well as the composition of individual species, gases, and minerals - Fraction of various components sorbed onto mineral surfaces - Variables such as temperature, pH, and reacted mass